-The Roman pottery (seven sherds with a total weight of 21 grams) derive from two vessels, one, represented by a few plain body sherds only, in a typical earlier Romano-British sandy fabric, and another, comprising decorated, but very abraded, East Gaulish samian.
-The type of the latter is not reconstructable.
+The Roman pottery (four sherds with a total weight of 6 grams) derives from one vessel represented by a few plain body sherds only, in a typical earlier Romano-British sandy fabric.
 It should be noted, that these Roman and Romano-British sherds were not directly associated with the East Sussex Ware described above.